Blue Note Special: "It Must Schwing!" Émile Parisien, Theo Croker, Glenn Ferris, Yaron Herman, Joe Martin and Gerald Cleaver

 SE1 8 XX

-A selection of gems from the Blue Note catalogue re-imagined by artists from the TRC orbit.
+A selection of gems from the Blue Note catalogue, re-imagined by artists from the Total Refreshment Centre orbit.

 Throughout the history of jazz, covers have been been the jazz musician’s muse: a endless source of inspiration.